-As at May 11, 2012, Tethys had 286,707,744 Ordinary Shares issued and outstanding.
-There are no preference shares issued and outstanding as at May 11, 2012.
+As at May 20, 2013, the Record Date, Tethys had 287,101,744 Ordinary Shares issued and outstanding.
+There are no preference shares issued and outstanding as at May 20, 2013.
 Every shareholder present has on a show of hands one vote and on a poll every shareholder present in person or by proxy has one vote for every Ordinary Share of which he, she or it is the holder.
 Only those shareholders of record on the Record Date are entitled to receive notice of and vote at the Meeting.
 Any transferee or person acquiring Ordinary Shares after the Record Date may, on proof of ownership of Ordinary Shares, demand of Equity Financial Trust Company not later than 48 hours before the Meeting (or any adjournment thereof) that his or her name be included in the list of persons entitled to attend and vote at the Meeting.

-Two or more holders present in person or represented by proxy constitute a quorum for the Meeting, irrespective of the number of persons actually present at the Meeting.
+Two or more holders of Ordinary Shares present in person or represented by proxy constitute a quorum for the Meeting, irrespective of the number of persons actually present at the Meeting.

-To the knowledge of the directors and executive officers of the Company, as of the date hereof, no person or company beneficially owns, or exercises control or direction over, directly or indirectly, more than 10% of the voting rights attached to all of the issued and outstanding Ordinary Shares other than as indicated in the table below.
+To the knowledge of the directors and executive officers of the Company, as of the date of this Circular, no person or company beneficially owns, or exercises control or direction over, directly or indirectly, more than 10% of the voting rights attached to all of the issued and outstanding Ordinary Shares other than as indicated in the table below.

-Name and Municipality of Residence of Shareholder Number and Percentage of Ordinary Shares
+Name and Municipality of Number and Percentage of

+Residence of Shareholder Ordinary Shares

-Pope Asset Management LLC 55,931,787
+Pope Asset Management LLC 55,378,794

-Memphis, Tennessee (19.51%)
+Memphis, Tennessee (19.29%)